Rachael is living and working on the unceded land of the Wurundjeri people.

 Having experienced parental incarceration throughout her childhood, Rachael developed a long-standing commitment to supporting community initiatives concerned with challenging systems of oppression.
 Her father died after a police initiated contact in 2019 and there is an ongoing coronial investigation into his death.

-Since 2017 she has been consulting on strategy, fundraising, event management and CRM systems — from scope of work development through to implementation.
-She also works at the Victorian Women’s Trust, managing their CRM and Grants Program.
+Since 2017 she has been consulting on strategy, advocacy, fundraising, grant-making, event management and CRM systems — from scope of work development through to implementation.
+She also works at the Victorian Women’s Trust, managing their grant-making program.

 Prior to this she spent the better part of a decade working at, volunteering with and/or serving on the board of a range of civil society organisations, including: the Human Rights Law Centre, Justice Connect, Refugee Legal, Reichstein Foundation, Eastern Health Foundation, GiveOUT, Lawyers For Animals, Victorian Gay & Lesbian Rights Lobby (now known as Victorian Pride Lobby) and Reprieve Australia (now known as Capital Punishment Justice Project).